rh-ai-quickstart/lls-observability/README.md

 ## Detailed description

+This quickstart features a **Financial Services Industry (FSI) compliance demo** that demonstrates auditability and traceability for AI-powered financial applications.

+The demo uses distributed tracing to capture every step of an AI-driven loan decision process, creating a complete audit trail for regulatory compliance and risk management.

+![FSI Tracing Flow](docs/images/traces4.png)

-This telemetry and observability quickstart addresses the critical needs for Large Language Model (LLM) infrastructure.
-As AI workloads become more complex, organizations need:
+As AI workloads become more complex, organizations need robust telemetry and observability of Large Language Model (LLM) infrastructure.
+This quickstart demonstrates those needs by providing:

-- **AI observability** into model performance, resource utilization, and distributed tracing
+- **AI observability** for model performance, resource utilization, and distributed tracing
 - **Standardized deployment patterns** for consistent, scalable AI service delivery
-- **Enterprise-grade monitoring** with OpenShift-native observability tools
+- **Enterprise-grade monitoring** using OpenShift-native observability tools

-This repository provides helm charts for both the monitoring infrastructure and AI service deployments needed to run Llama Stack reliably in production environments.
+This repository provides helm charts for both the monitoring infrastructure and AI service deployments needed to run Llama Stack reliably in OpenShift environments.

-## FSI Use Case: Financial AI Audit System

-This quickstart includes a **Financial Services Industry (FSI) compliance demo** that demonstrates auditability and traceability for AI-powered financial applications.

-The demo shows how distributed tracing captures every step of an AI-driven loan decision process:

-![FSI Tracing Flow](docs/images/traces4.png)

-This provides complete audit trails for regulatory compliance and risk management in financial AI systems.

 ### Architecture